yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/configure-cloud-providers/aws.md

 ## Marketplace acceptance

 Finally, in case you did not provide your own custom AMI IDs, before we can proceed to creating a universe, let us check that you can actually spin up EC2 instances with our default AMIs.
 Our reference AMIs come from a [Marketplace CentOS 7 Product](https://aws.amazon.com/marketplace/pp/B00O7WM7QW/).
-Visit that link while logged into your AWS account and click the top-right `Continue to Subscribe` button.
+Visit that link while logged into your AWS account and click **Continue to Subscribe**.

-If you are not already subscribed and have thus not accepted the `Terms and Conditions`, then you should see something like this:
+If you are not already subscribed and have thus not accepted the _Terms and Conditions_, then you should see something like this:

 ![Marketplace accept](/images/ee/aws-setup/marketplace-accept.png)

-If so, please click the `Accept Terms` button and wait for the page to switch to a successful state.
+If so, please click the **Accept Terms** button and wait for the page to switch to a successful state.
 You should see the following once the operation completes, or if you had already previously subscribed and accepted the terms:

 ![Marketplace success](/images/ee/aws-setup/marketplace-success.png)

 Now we are ready to create a YugabyteDB universe on AWS.

+## Next step

+You are now ready to create YugabyteDB universes as outlined in the next section.